WDI-SEA/notes/07-angular/angular-routing/readme.md

 * Retrieve route params from within a controller
 * Compare hashbang mode to HTML5 mode when configuring the router

-##Refactoring the Doughnut App
+##Refactoring the Star Wars App

-We already refactored the doughnut app for you.
+We already refactored the Star Wars app for you.
 Take a look at the starter code and see how everything is now organized.

 * app
   * app.js